GISMentors/grass-gis-irsae-winter-course-2018/index.rst

 relevant software and sample data installed.

 IRSAE cannot give **ECTS** directly.
-Following earlier praxis in IRSAE courses, participants will be provided with a certificate upon completition of the course, stating that the course is worth 1 ECTS credit (as 1 ECTS should roughly correspond to 20 to 25 hours of student's time).
+Following earlier praxis in IRSAE courses, participants will be provided with a certificate upon completion of the course, stating that the course is worth 1 ECTS credit (as 1 ECTS should roughly correspond to 20 to 25 hours of student's time).
 It is then up to the University where the students are affiliated to validate the credits (or not).